RubberDuckCollector/quizlet-write/README.md

 # Top Priority TODO

+- [ ] make it so the key in the PDF graph is shown to the left of the plot instead of the right
 - [ ] implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file
 - [ ] implement a feature that allows the user to exit and save a session and resume a session
     - need to save `card_set` dict and the index of the current flash card